veebch/cassette/README.md

   cp config_example.yaml config.yaml
   ```

   Now you need to [set up a YouTube API key](https://blog.hubspot.com/website/how-to-get-youtube-api-key) that will allow you to use their API and pull your subsciption count.
-That key needs to be placed in the `config.yaml` file.
+That key needs to be placed in the `config.yaml` file along with your channel ID.

 (If you want to access  private youtube data, use oauth 2)